Updated: November 2016

 - comScore reserves the right to prohibit Clients from publishing data about specific entities or categories pertaining to objectionable content.

 - If a Client publishes incorrect data and does not comply with comScore’s request to correct the data in a timely fashion, comScore reserves the right to provide the correct data in the public domain, or to provide the correct data to parties that inquire about it.

 - comScore employees may not be quoted making promotional comments in client press releases. comScore must maintain its standing as an objective, third party measurement standard supplier and cannot appear to endorse one party over another.
 There may be specific exceptions in which inclusion does not jeopardize comScore’s third-party standing (e.g. industry associations such as the DCN, IAB or ANA that commission comScore research for the benefit of an entire industry or sector).

 - Regarding comScore Marketing Solutions data, the following additional requirements apply: The use of such data must be reviewed and approved by the appropriate CMS team, and must specifically be attributed to the industry team that produced it.

 - If a client refers to a specific, standard comScore report, whether custom or syndicated, the report must be appropriately cited using the proper name of the report.

 - The comScore product/service, data periods, and geography must be properly sourced (e.g. Source: comScore Media Metrix, June 2013, U.S.).
 Appropriate reference to the specific reporting metrics being used (e.g. “unique visitors”) should also be cited.

-- comScore syndicated data should be referenced as provided by a digital audience measurement or ratings service, not a “survey” or “study”.
+- comScore syndicated data should be referenced as provided by an audience measurement or ratings service, not a “survey” or “study”.

 - Clients who quote a comScore data set alongside another data source or a different comScore data set (such as standard and custom categories) must clearly distinguish the different data sets. comScore data may not be used in direct comparison to another audience measurement or web analytics platform.